-When Should I Take The MCAT?
-A Guide To Scheduling Your Exam
+When Should I Take the MCAT?
+Scheduling Your Exam (2024)

 Reviewed by:

-Taking the MCAT is a crucial step on the road to medical school.
+Taking the MCAT is an important step on the road to medical school.
 If you’re wondering when your perfect time is to take the MCAT, read on!

 The MCAT looms over your shoulder, an exam that determines your success in the medical field.
 You’ve heard horror stories from other med students detailing the torture of this test.
 It’s the last obstacle in your path before your entry into medical school.